Skip to content

 Pairing Menu

-On devices that have a display, pressing the Power/Setup button will display the various submenus.
-Pausing on E-Pair will put the unit into ESP-Now pairing mode.
+On devices that have a display, clicking the Mode button will display the various submenus.
+Double-clicking on E-Pair will put the unit into ESP-NOW pairing mode.
 If another RTK device is detected nearby in pairing mode, they will exchange MAC addresses and pair with each other.
 Multiple Rover units can be paired to a Base in the same fashion.

 Radio menu during AP-Config